neilgupta/selfhosted/README.md

 ollama pull mistral
 ```

-Also configure remote access to the server:
+Also configure remote access to the server (safe to do only because my machine is not public-facing):

 ```bash
 launchctl setenv OLLAMA_HOST "0.0.0.0"
 launchctl setenv OLLAMA_ORIGINS "*"
 ```

-This is safe to do only because my server is not public-facing, limited to my private network.
+Then restart ollama.